mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

   } while (0)
 </pre>

 Sometimes you don't want to transmit a full precision float.
 How can you compress a float value?
-The first step is to <span style="text-decoration: underline;">bound</span> that value in some known range then <span style="text-decoration: underline;">quantize</span> it down to an integer representation.
+The first step is to _bound_ that value in some known range then _quantize_ it down to an integer representation.

 For example, if you know a floating point number in is range [-10,+10] and an acceptable resolution for that value is 0.01, then you can just multiply that floating point number by 100.0 to get it in the range [-1000,+1000] and serialize that as an integer over the network.
 On the other side, just divide by 100.0 to get back to the floating point value.